dusking/medium/articles/article_7_decryption.md

 ## Getting Started - Essential Tools

-To embark on this encryption journey, I utilized the CryptoJS package for the front end (installable via npm):
+To embark on this encryption journey, I relied on the CryptoJS package for the front end, installable via npm:

 ```
 npm install crypto-js
 ```

 On the back end, the pyCryptodome Python package proved invaluable.
-It's worth noting that PyCryptodome succeeded the PyCrypto package, offering self-contained cryptographic primitives.
+Notably, PyCryptodome succeeded the PyCrypto package, offering self-contained cryptographic primitives.
-Installation is a breeze with pip:
+Installation is straightforward with pip:

 ```
 pip install pycryptodome